prayog22/Instance-Create/README.md

-# 🚀 AWS Infrastructure with Terraform & Bitbucket Pipelines
+# 🚀 AWS Infrastructure with Terraform

 This repository contains Terraform configurations to provision AWS infrastructure, with automated deployment integrated via Bitbucket Pipelines.